 Choose an HVAC system that is certified by Energy Star

 Energy Star is the gold standard for the HVAC industry when it comes to building and distributing systems that prioritize energy and cost savings for consumers.
-The Energy Star website certifies that their products will “reduce greenhouse gas emissions and other pollutants caused by the inefficient use of energy” 1 by making it simple for their customers to buy systems that offer savings “without sacrificing performance, features, and comfort.”
+Their website certifies that Energy Star HVAC systems will “reduce greenhouse gas emissions and other pollutants caused by the inefficient use of energy” 1 by making it simple for their customers to buy systems that offer savings “without sacrificing performance, features, and comfort.”
 2

 For buyers that are more number-oriented, another way is to choose an HVAC system based on the “Seasonal Energy Efficiency Ratio” (SEER) 3.
 The EPA’s minimum requirement for the SEER is a 14.5 or higher in the air conditioning and heat pump departments.